-Find someone who needs to get work done as well, and do your work together in real time.
+Find someone who needs to get work done as well, and do your work together in real-time.

-They don’t have to work ON it with you.
+Essentially, find an ADHD body double.
+They don't have to work ON it with you.
 They can work on their own thing, you work on your own thing, just find someone you can work alongside.

 Even if you can't find somebody to work with in-person, that's okay you don't have to work in-person, you can do this via Facetime/Skype.
 It still works.

 If you are part of any facebook groups or other online groups, put it out there that you're looking to get some important work done and ask if anybody wants to pair up for accountability.

 I've found this strategy to work the best for ensuring follow-through.
 I don't know how to explain it, but it works.